 Lord, I praise you for the victory you won at the cross.
 You defeated sin and death forever.
 You are Alpha and Omega, the eternal God who has rescued your children.
 Help me remember you go before me and will never leave me.
 I am not alone; you fight my battles.
 I praise and thank you in advance for the way you will work.
 I cannot see it now, but give me grace to walk by faith, not by sight.

 I do not know what to do, but my eyes are on you, and I will praise your great name.
 In Jesus’ Name, Amen.

-Betsy de Cruz helps overwhelmed women take small steps to invite more of God’s presence and power into their lives.
-Connect with Betsy to get your free Quiet Time Renewal Guide and other resources at FaithSpillingOver.com.
+Betsy de Cruz writes and speaks to help overwhelmed women take small steps to invite more of God’s presence and power into their lives.
+Connect with Betsy and get a free Quiet Time Renewal Guide at FaithSpillingOver.com.
 Her book More of God is a distracted woman’s guide to more meaningful quiet times.
-After living in the Middle East for 16 years with her husband and two children, Betsy landed in Texas, where she still enjoys drinking chai with friends.
+Betsy and her husband José live in Arlington, Texas and love hanging with their two young adult children.

 Now that you've prayed, are you in need of someone to pray for YOU?
 Click the button below!